GVenters/Privacy-Statements/jobs-scot.-nhs-uk.md

 ### Tracking cookies and compliance cookies

 We keep anonymised tracking cookies that can’t be used to track you as an individual but do how you the use of the website.
 Because they can’t be used to track you we don’t consider these to be personal information but we still need your consent to use.
 You can give your consent by clicking on the consent button on the cookie choice banner.
 If you click the “I consent” button, this will also set a compliance cookie that allows us to remember that you have given your consent.
 If you don’t click on the “I consent button” then the cookie notice will continue to appear whenever you access the site.
-We can only record consent on a device by device basis so if you access the site on a tablet, a work computer or a mobile phone, you’ll need to give consent for each one
+We can only record consent on a device by device basis so if you access the site on a tablet, a work computer or a mobile phone, you’ll need to give consent for each one.

 We will continue to review our use of these cookies as best practice develops and make efforts to comply with best practice on anonymised tracking cookies.

 ## What if I want to withdraw my consent or want to be forgotten?